 Thick Pigeon \ Biography

-One of the more mysterious artists to record for the stylish Crépuscule/Factory axis, Thick Pigeon was essentially a vehicle for songwriter Stanton Miranda and arranger Carter Burwell.
-Based in New York, the duo recorded a brace of oblique, minimalist singles for Les Disques du Crépuscule in 1981-82 before moving sideways to Factory Records for their first album, Too Crazy Cowboys.
+One of the more mysterious artists to record for the stylish Crépuscule/Factory axis, Thick Pigeon was a vehicle for songwriter Stanton Miranda and arranger Carter Burwell.
+Based in New York, the duo recorded a brace of oblique, minimalist artpop singles for Les Disques du Crépuscule in 1981-82 before moving sideways to Factory Records for their first album, Too Crazy Cowboys.

 Recorded in Manchester in late 1983, Too Crazy Cowboys saw the duo joined Stephen Morris and Gillian Gilbert of New Order, as well as Gillian's sister Kim.
 In typical Factory fashion the album was released a year late.
 The American press release from 1984 offered that: "The long awaited Thick Pigeon album, recorded last fall in Manchester, England, with the aid of Steve Morris and Gillian Gilbert (from New Order) is a subtle, sculptured series of vignettes.
 Though recording took a matter of a few weeks, the project has been taking shape over the last three years.
 Thick Pigeon consists of the nucleus of Miranda (bass, vocals, tambourine and writing) and Carter Burwell (vocals, effects, percussion).
 For the album they were joined by Steve Morris (drums), Gillian Gilbert (keyboards, guitar), Kim Gilbert and Karen Brown (backing vocals).
 Thick Pigeon hold the distinction of being the first Factory US record to be mastered digitally.
 A unique event for an equally unique record, it has already been called 'a walk through the civilisation of your soul' - not what one would expect from a band named Thick Pigeon.